dikshajaggi/FoodPoint/README.md

 ## Getting Started

-To get started with HungerBites, follow these steps:
+To get started with FoodPoint, follow these steps:

 1. **Clone the Repository**:
    ```bash